 That is what is coming out from the data we are gathering about what real people are saying about how universal credit impacts on their lives.
 My hon.
 Friend is right to say that people are getting into work faster, staying in work longer, and looking for work.
 For those in work, the data shows that on average people are earning an extra £600 a year.
 Those are the positive effects of this benefit change.

-I am staggered and disappeared that in answer to the urgent question we have a Secretary of State who is still arguing over the detail of a report.
+I am staggered and disappointed that in answer to the urgent question we have a Secretary of State who is still arguing over the detail of a report.
 This is an important constitutional issue.
 The National Audit Office is the independent watchdog of Government spending.
 In this case, the Secretary of State has come to the House twice and there has been an unprecedented letter from the Comptroller and Auditor General.
 I have had two letters from the permanent secretary adding information on what was an agreed report on 8 June.
 Just for the record, will the Secretary of State declare clearly in the House today that she has full confidence in the National Audit Office and the Comptroller and Auditor General?

 What I would say is: they do their job.
 He came forward—[Interruption.]
 We need to separate this out.
 We said that we shared information.
 We agreed on that factual information.
 What we said is that we had made significant changes at the latter end of that period when information was collected, and therefore the impact of that could not have been felt.
 Obviously, I am meeting the Comptroller and Auditor General next week.
 That is what is important.